-Candidates who are currently adjunct faculty continue to make up the majority of candidates in the Placement Service (51%).
-Graduate students make up the next largest population at nearly half of that number (27%), followed by tenure-track or tenured candidates (14%), unemployed candidates (3%), and other employment categories (4%).
+Candidates who are currently contingent faculty continue to make up the majority of candidates in the Placement Service (57%, up 6% from last year).
+Graduate students make up the next largest population at nearly half of that number (26%), followed by tenure-track or tenured candidates (12%), and other employment categories (5%).

-In terms of publications, only 24% of candidates have a book or manuscript in print or accepted for publication.
-As for articles, 20% haven’t yet had a scholarly article in print or accepted for publication, 36% have had 1 or 2 articles accepted, 23% have had 3 to 4 accepted, 13% had 5 to 9 accepted, and 9% had over ten accepted.
+In terms of publications, only 22% of candidates have a book or manuscript in print or accepted for publication.
+As for articles, 18% haven’t yet had a scholarly article in print or accepted for publication, 38% have had 1 or 2 articles accepted, which is an increase in article publication and a decrease in manuscript publication.

-As we finish the third year of Placement Service data being presented in such a format, I would like to speak briefly about the future direction of our data gathering efforts.
+As we finish the fourth year of Placement Service data being presented in such a format, I would like to speak again about the future direction of our data gathering efforts.
 The changes made for GDPR and other privacy concerns remain of great importance to the SCS Office.
-Their effects have been felt: While we had a fruitful 308 candidate profiles to draw from this year, we saw 417 candidate profiles available for analysis last year and 516 the year before that.
+Their effects have been felt: While we had a fruitful 300 candidate profiles to draw from this year, we saw 417 candidate profiles available for analysis two years ago and 516 the year before that.
 This hemorrhage of available data will, if it continues, greatly hinder the SCS’s efforts to report the state of the job market to its members.